 Component management app for Jira

-Octo - Component Management for Jira is the Jira app that enables Component releases.
+Octo - Component Management for Jira is the app that enables Component releases in Jira.
 You can create a Component version and give it a name, description, Start date and Release date and link the component itself.

 Then you link Jira issues to the Component version, and you can use JQL to search.